GithubUserUnknown/HackBois/README.md

 ## 🙏 Acknowledgments

+This project was developed during the **HackBois 2025 Hackathon** conducted at SSIMPT Bhilai.
+We would like to thank the organizers for providing an excellent platform to innovate and collaborate.

 - **SUMO** (Simulation of Urban MObility) - Traffic simulation platform
 - **PyTorch** - Deep learning framework
 - **FastAPI** - High-performance API framework